deruga4/Hashtag-Companion/README.md

 # Hashtag-Companion
-Recommends popular hashtags for your post
+Recommends popular hashtags for your post based on current hashtags